 The museum is located in downtown Columbus.
 It’s a two story building and they opened a new wing recently.
 Before we went inside, told my kids, “We will be looking at art and we can’t touch anything.”

 The museum has another room called the Wonder Room.
 This room is designed for kids to be able to touch and interact with art, games, and costumes.
-While there, we made our own scuptures from reusable pieces.
-We could’ve spent much longer in the Wonder Room, but I wanted to move on and see more of the museum.
+While there, we made our own sculptures from reusable pieces.
+We could’ve spent much longer in the Wonder Room at the Columbus Museum of Art, but I wanted to move on and see more of the museum.

 Exercising great restraint